-What happens when new currency is create with few limits by central banks and commercial banks?
+What happens when a new currency is created with few limits by central banks and commercial banks?

 Answer: Far too much debt and currency are created.

 Central Bank Balance Sheets have increased by $10 trillion in the last decade and $1 trillion YTD in 2017.